MartinStevko/SLU/README.md

 ## Application access

 After all that you can access to admin site by typing `localhost:PORT_NUMBER/admin` and to app by typing `localhost:PORT_NUMBER` (`localhost` can be substituted by an IP address of server e.g. `192.168.1.47`).

+## Init database

+For fully usage you should consider these steps:

+1. Create user permission groups (for local orgs, central orgs and scorekeepers) [optional]
+2. Add init sections [optional]
+3. Add tasks for tournament managemnet
+4. Add checklist templates [optional]
+5. Create e-mail templates for each tag [important]